PoeticMediaLab/Lacuna/README.md

 git clone https://github.com/PoeticMediaLab/LacunaStories.git
 ```

+You could, of course, download a zipfile of all the code, but we recommend using Git, which will make it easier to get updates.

 Proceed with the installation process.
 Lacuna Stories will be automatically configured.
 You may encounter a few PHP notices at the last stage, which you can safely ignore.

 ## Post-Installation Tasks